-.
-For the purpose of this template, institutions calculating the risk-weighted exposure amounts under the IRB approach to credit risk shall allocate their exposures subject to Standardised approach laid down in Part Three, Title II, Chapter 2 of Regulation (EU) No 575/2013 or to the IRB approach laid down in Part Three, Title II, Chapter 3 of that Regulation, as well as the part of each exposure class subject to a roll-out plan.
+83. For the purpose of this template, institutions calculating the risk-weighted exposure amounts under the IRB approach to credit risk shall allocate their exposures subject to Standardised approach laid down in Part Three, Title II, Chapter 2 of Regulation (EU) No 575/2013 or to the IRB approach laid down in Part Three, Title II, Chapter 3 of that Regulation, as well as the part of each exposure class subject to a roll-out plan.
 Institutions shall include the information in this template by exposure classes, in accordance with the breakdown of exposure classes included in the rows of the template.

-.
-Columns 0030 to 0050 should cover the full spectrum of exposures, so the sum of each row for those three columns should be 100 % of all exposure classes except of securitisation positions and deducted positions.
+84. Columns 0030 to 0050 should cover the full spectrum of exposures, so that the sum of each row for those three columns should be 100 % of all exposure classes except of securitisation positions and deducted positions.

 Instructions concerning specific positions